 My first novel, The Testament of Yves Gundron (Farrar, Straus & Giroux, 2000), was named a New York Times Notable Book of the Year and a San Francisco Chronicle Book of the Month, and received the Bard Fiction Prize.
 Brookland (Farrar, Straus & Giroux, 2006) was also named a New York Times Notable Book, one of the twenty-five best 2006 works of fiction and poetry by the Los Angeles Times, and a 2007 selection of the Chautauqua Literary and Scientific Circle, the oldest book club in the country.
 My new novel, The Book of Esther, will be published in June 2016 by Tim Duggan Books.
 My fiction, criticism, and essays have appeared in numerous publications, including Story magazine, American Short Fiction, Conjunctions, the Los Angeles Times, the New York Times Book Review, the Jewish Daily Forward’s Sisterhood blog, the New York Observer, Poetry magazine, Tablet.com, Kveller.com, and the Threepenny Review.
 I have received a fellowship from the Guggenheim Foundation and grants from the National Endowment for the Arts and the Sustainable Arts Foundation.

 I graduated summa cum laude and Phi Beta Kappa from Harvard/Radcliffe, and later earned an MFA from the Iowa Writers’ Workshop.
 I live in Kingston, NY, with my husband, fictioneer/experimental memoirist/editor/web guy Thomas Israel Hopkins, and our sons.
 For five years, I served as Lecturer in English at Yale, where I taught fiction writing to diverse and talented undergraduates, and I also recently served for two years as the Elizabeth Drew Professor at Smith College.
-At present, I teach the wonderful grads and undergrads at NYU’s Creative Writing Program.
+After a few years teaching the wonderful grads and undergrads at NYU’s Creative Writing Program, I have landed at Oberlin College, where I serve as Assistant Professor of Creative Writing.